gabrielctn/phnmnl_IPO_workflow/README.md

 ## Run the workflow on several Metabolights studies

 Same requirements as described previously.
-This script simply runs the script described above (run_ipo_workflow.R) over all the Metabolights studies mentioned in a given folder ("studies" for example).
+This script runs the script described above (run_ipo_workflow.R) over all the Metabolights studies mentioned in a given folder ("studies" for example).
+The difference lies in the fact that the studies are downloaded automatically, only the Metabolights ID in a simple text file are required.

 ### Usage
 ```